qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 For example, one common invariant to maintain is **consistency between derived data and base data (source-of-truth)**.
 There are many solutions:

 - Make the derived data always **compute-on-demand**.
 No longer need to manually maintain invariant.
 But it may cost performance.
-  - Caching can make compute-on-demand be faster.
+  - Caching of immutable compute result can make it faster, while still maintaining the semantic of compute-on-demand.
 - Store the derived data as mutable state and manually keep consistency with source-of-truth.
 This is the most error-prone solution.
 All **modifications to base data should "notify" the derived data** to update accordingly.
 Sometimes notify is to call a function.
 Sometimes notify involves networking.
   - A more complex case: the derived data need to modified in a way that reflect to base data.
 This **violates single source-of-truth**.
 It's even more error-prone.
   - Even more complex: the client side need to reduce visible latency by predicting server side data, and wrong prediction need to be corrected by server side data.
-It not only violates single source-of-truth but also often require rollback mechanism.
+It not only violates single source-of-truth but also often require rollback and replay mechanism.
 - Relying on other tools (database/framework/OS/language etc.) to maintain the invariant, as previously mentioned.

 In real-world legacy code, **invariants are often not documented**.
 They are implicit in code.
 A developer not knowing an invariant can easily break it.